 - i.
-Commitment to respect human rights and liberties. - ii.
-Promotion of career development, equal opportunity, non-discrimination due to personal, physical or social conditions, and respect for persons. - iii.
-Occupational safety and health. - iv.
+Respect human rights and liberties.

+- ii.
+Promotion of career development, equal opportunity, non-discrimination due to personal, physical or social conditions, and respect for persons.

+- iii.
+Occupational safety and health.

+- iv.
 Environmental protection.

-Specifically, in relation to financial reporting, Grupo PRISA considers transparency in financial information as a basic principle that must govern its actions and, therefore, establishes rules of conduct aimed at ensuring that all information, be it internal information or the information reported to the markets, to the regulators of those markets or to government authorities, be truthful and complete and adequately reflects, amongst other aspects, its financial situation and the results of its operations, and be reported on a timely basis and in accordance with the applicable standards and general principles governing markets and their proper governance that Grupo PRISA has endorsed.
+Specifically, in relation to financial reporting, PRISA Group considers transparency in financial information as a basic principle that must govern its actions and, therefore, establishes rules of conduct aimed at ensuring that all information, be it internal information or the information reported to the markets, to the regulators of those markets or to government authorities, be truthful and complete and adequately reflects, amongst other aspects, its financial situation and the results of its operations, and be reported on a timely basis and in accordance with the applicable standards and general principles governing markets and their proper governance that PRISA Group has endorsed.